intlify/vue-i18n-locale-message/README.md

   - squeeze the locale messages from `i18n` custom block
   - infuse the locale messages to `i18n` custom block
   - push the locale messages to localization service
+  - pull the locale mesagees from localization service

 ## :rocket: Usages